open-education-hub/essentials-security/explaining-the-internet/index.md

 ![DNS Lookup for security-summer-school.github.io](./assets/dns_lookup.png)

-Notice that only the domain of a URL gets DNS'd.
+Notice that only the domain of a URL has its name resolved to an IP address.
 The port, path, parameters and anchor are handled by the web server itself.
 The DNS part is, thus, necessary in order to **find** that web server.